Energy Drink Formulation

 - Creatine

-The first prominent energy drink was released in 1929 to be used as a recovery drink in hospitals and was rebranded as an energy drink and brought to mass market in the early 1980s.
-In 1995, PepsiCo became the first major beverage brand to release its own energy drink, and in 2012 the word “energy drink” first appeared in Webster’s dictionary.
+The first prominent energy drink was released in 1929 to be used as a recovery drink in hospitals.
+It was rebranded as an energy drink and brought to the mass market in the early 1980s.
+In 1995, PepsiCo became the first major beverage brand to release its own energy drink, and in 2012, the word “energy drink” first appeared in Webster’s dictionary.
 Currently, Red Bull and Monster are two of the biggest names dominating the energy drink industry.

 Energy drinks have seen amazing evolution.
-There are still traditional energy drinks, sold in cans or bottles similar to soft drinks, but we’ve also seen the introduction of tablets and powders that can be dissolved in water, as well as smaller, concentrated “energy shots” (such as 5-Hour Energy).
+There are still traditional energy drinks, sold in cans or bottles similar to soft drinks, but we’ve also seen the introduction of tablets and powders that can be dissolved in water, as well as smaller, concentrated “energy shots”.

 Healthy Energy Drink Development